Morocco · tool

 Local etiquette

-- •Use your right hand for eating, especially when sharing communal dishes like tagine.
+- •Eating with your right hand is the norm, especially when sharing communal dishes like tagines.